 Engineering Laboratory (EL) Grant Program

-Program Description: The EL Grant Program provides financial assistance consistent with the EL’s mission to support research in the following fields: machine tool and machining process metrology; advanced manufacturing; intelligent systems and information systems integration for applications in manufacturing; structures, construction metrology and automation; inorganic materials; polymeric materials; heating, ventilation, air conditioning, and refrigeration (HVAC & R) equipment performance; mechanical systems and controls; heat transfer and alternative energy systems; computer integrated building processes; indoor air quality and ventilation; earthquake risk reduction for buildings and infrastructure; smart grid; windstorm impact reduction; applied economics; and fire research.
+The EL Grant Program provides financial assistance to support the conduct of research or a recipient's portion of collaborative research consistent with the EL's mission to support research in the following fields: machine tool and machining process metrology; advanced manufacturing; intelligent systems and information systems integration for applications in manufacturing; structures, construction metrology and automation; inorganic materials; polymeric materials; heating, ventilation, air conditioning, and refrigeration (HVAC & R) equipment performance; mechanical systems and controls; heat transfer and alternative energy systems; computer integrated building processes; indoor air quality and ventilation; smart grid; windstorm impact reduction; applied economics; and fire research.
 Financial support may be provided for conferences, workshops, or other technical research meetings that are relevant to the mission of EL.

 All applications submitted must be in accordance with the program objectives listed below.
 Prospective applicants are encouraged to contact the appropriate EL Program Manager for each EL field of research that follows for clarification of the program objectives and to determine the extent of interest prior to preparation of a detailed application.
-The contact person for the EL Grant Program is Karla Sims and she may be reached at (301)-975-4878 or by e-mail at email@example.com.
+Contact: firstname.lastname@example.org

 Applied Economics Office.
 The office provides standardized methods, economic models, training programs and materials and expert technical consulting in support of resource allocation decisions and uses techniques such as benefit-cost analysis, life-cycle costing, multi-criteria decision analysis and econometrics to evaluate new technologies.
 The contact person for this division is Robert Chapman and he may be reached at (301) 975-2723 or by email at email@example.com.